timm/tested/docs/onFishr.md

 # To Begin

 <a href="/etc/img/scope2.png"><img width=400 align=right src="/etc/img/scope2.png"></a>
-Once astronomers  learn how to grind lens, then on they go to explore the universe.
+first, astronomers  learn how to grind lens.
+Next, they use those lenes to explore the universe.

-So, now that SE can match brackets, what is our next role?
+So, now that SE people know how to match their brackets, it it time to table our next challenge.
+How can we help people use our software tools to better explore (and change) the world around us?

-Well, our
-software is now a tool everyone uses to touch and change the world around them.
-Can we use it better to touch _less_ while changing _more_?

-Just to give this some focus, lets tr More precisely how we better support incremental agile acceptance testing where software is understandable to a wider  audience.
+Our answer is based on a refactoring approach.
+We look for commonalities and simplifications of the "exploration" process.
+When SE developers explore software, it is called "testing".
+When non-developers explore software it is called many things such as "acceptance testing", "auditing", etc.  By refactoring those two approaches, and adding in some AI, we can implement a kind of incremental agile acceptance process where developers, and the others, can use lessons from past tests to improve subsequent versions.

-(Aside: Q: is this an AI subject, or an SE subject?
+(Aside: Q: but wait, is this an AI subject or a CS subject?
 A: yes.
 AI is software[^me]  and as such it needs engineers who have the experience needed to revise and refactor and improve it[^mart].)

 [^me]: T. Menzies,
        ["The Five Laws of SE for AI"](https://github.com/timm/timm.github.io/blob/master/pdf/20FiveLawsSE4AI.pdf),